sumayaakter320/GitHub-Course/Working with Local Repo/local_repo.md

     - To see all the differences of your working directory to the repository - `git diff`
       - To check the differences to staging area `git diff --staged`
       - You can also run this command to see the differences`git diff location/fileName`
+      - Again add the changes & make the 2nd commit
+      - To get hint - `git commit`
+        - Note: To quite the commit section - `:q`
 - Look at the history of your code
 - ignore files in the working directory